Campsite at Elephant Butte Lake, So. NM

 Leaving NM on 5/15/2017

-A rumble began and the rainstorm came, cooled the land as Alice and I settled in for our first nite.
-On the way to the trash, I dropped the keys which fell into a grate.
+A rumble began and the rainstorm came in cooling the land as Alice and I settled in for our first nite on the road.
+On the way to the trash, I dropped the keys accidently into a street grate.
 Since every door was locked on the van, hence no cell phone, I walked to the camper parked next to mine as Danny, a race car/motorcycle driver, drove his ‘tricked-out’ cycle into a candy-apple red trailer with a skull and crossbones image and FASTER ‘N HELL RACIN’ BIKES written on its side.